p-groarke/fea_unsigned_map/readme.md

 Simple `unordered_map` like container, optimized for unsigned keys.

 Has better copy/clear performance since it doesn't need rehashing.
 Has better value iteration performance since it doesn't use buckets and values are tightly packed.
+Optimized for speed, not memory usage.

-Similar to "slot_map", but keys are user provided and there is no concept of key generation.
+Similar to a `slot_map`, but keys are user provided and there is no concept of key generation.
 This conforms more closely to stl maps apis and provides more flexibility.
 If key generations are desirable for your use-case, use a `slot_map` instead.

 Internal container and allocator are *not* customizable at this time.

 **Warning : Key container will grow as large as the biggest key!**